rafaeldtinoco/conntracker/README.md

      Possible values for "chain" are: `PREROUTING, POSTROUTING, FORWARD, INPUT, OUTPUT or custom`<BR>
      Possible values for "type" are: `policy, rule or return`<BR>
      <BR>
      those lines indicate that **conntracker** was able to trace netfilter rules and tables THAT flow passed through.

-Next thing to do is to observe the picture bellow so you know the path the flow had inside your netfilter:
+     **OBSERVE THE PICTURE BELLOW AND MATCH THE TRACES**

   ![](docs/netfilter.png)